arcanecode/Setting-Up-an-Ubuntu-VM-for-Developers-in-Hyper-V/README.md

 I will update this repository as needed, primarily when a new releases of Ubuntu or Hyper-V will cause the instructions to no longer be valid.

-Additionally they will get updated if I find additional software I feel needs to be added to my base install.
+Additionally, they will get updated if I find additional software I feel needs to be added to my base install.

 ---